LUTstructions: Fast-Reconfigurable FPGA-Based Instructions: Evaluation

 \subsection{Out-of-context behaviour}

-LUTstructions are also evaluated outside of the softcore setup to quantify the implementation overhead of adding a single instance to a core (excluding the bitstream cache).
-The FPGA results are produced by Vivado 2025.1.1 for the devices ZU9 and V80, while the silicon-proven 130 nm PDK is used with LibreLane \cite{9256623} and the predictive 7 nm PDK \cite{clark2016asap7} with the SiliconCompiler \cite{10.1145/3489517.3530673}.
+The reconfigurable fabric is also evaluated outside of the softcore to quantify the implementation overhead of adding 1 instance to a core.
+The FPGA results are produced by Vivado 2025.1.1 for the devices ZU7 and V80, while the silicon-proven 130 nm PDK is used with LibreLane \cite{9256623} and the predictive 7 nm PDK \cite{clark2016asap7} with SiliconCompiler \cite{10.1145/3489517.3530673}.
 Figure \ref{fmax} presents the achievable operating frequencies across the four technologies.

-Figure \ref{asap} illustrates the placement of a LUTstruction into an ASIC for ASAP7 \cite{clark2016asap7}.
+Figure \ref{asap} illustrates the placement of the presented fabric into an ASIC for ASAP7 \cite{clark2016asap7}.
 The LUT structures are clearly visible forming a 32\(\times\)32 mesh within the chip area.
-The two leftmost fabrics have a parallelism P of 1, and only differ by the register placement.
-The second is, hence, more structured, as the length of the critical path is the width of the fabric in LUTs (\(S=32\)).
-The LUTs of the first image are more ``self-sufficient'' and can be more remote, since their output is always buffered by a register.
-Alternatively, the placement could be modularised into a fixed grid, as with a traditional FPGA.
-Though, this is not a requirement because the pipelined design implies passing universal timing constraints for all possible instructions.
+The two leftmost fabrics have a parallelism P of 1, and only differ in the register placement (\(S\)).
+The second is, hence, more structured, as the length of the critical path is the width of the fabric in LUTs (\(S\)=32).
+The LUTs in the first area are more ``self-sufficient'' and can be more remote, since their output is always buffered by a register.
+Alternatively, the placement could be forced into a fixed grid, as with traditional FPGAs.
+This is not a requirement here, as the pipelined design implies passing universal timing constraints for all possible instructions.

-The rightmost image of Figure \ref{asap} shows a variation of the first with high reconfiguration parallelism.
+The rightmost image of Figure \ref{asap} shows a variation of the leftmost, but with a high reconfiguration parallelism (P=16).
 This introduces inputs to all edges, as every second column can receive 128 bits per cycle externally totalling 2048 signals.
 On the FPGA architectures, this has an imperceptible effect on \(f_{max}\) due to the pre-existing routing, but on ASICs it has a small overhead (i.e.\ 1992 to 1694 MHz).
 Nevertheless, all \(f_{max}\) curves of figure \ref{fmax} start from the relative limits of what is achievable on the corresponding technology, such as Vivado's hard limit near 1 GHz for the Versal clocking wizard.
 They also usually remain above ordinary operating speeds, as demonstrated on the rightmost plot of figure \ref{hmap}, where they do not impact the operating frequency of the softcore for moderately high \(S\) values.